 *We are now offering Buy 3, Get 1 Free for groups!* *See registration page for details*

 The course will demonstrate real cases and how they were handled with commentary and lectures from internationally recognized experts in the field, emphasizing the active approach to concussion care using a variety of rehabilitation techniques.
 The audience will learn how to identify and apply emerging techniques into their clinical practice for concussion care.

 In addition to our continuing education course, California Concussion Institute is hosting a free community based educational effort targeting an audience of studentathletes, coaches, parents, and administrators to promote best practices and current beliefs of concussion incidence, recognition and treatments.
-This free event will be held at Menlo School on Friday, January 25, 2019 at 6:30 7:30 PM.This event will not be eligible for continuing education credits.
+This free event will be held at Menlo School on Friday, January 25, 2019 from 5-7 PM.This event will not be eligible for continuing education credits.

 Michael “Micky” Collins, Ph.D., is an internationally renowned expert in sports-related concussion.
 A leading clinician and researcher, Dr. Collins serves as director and a founding member of the UPMC Sports Medicine Concussion Program.
 Established in 2000, it was the first program of its kind…MORE

 Dr. Cárdenas is the director of the Barrow Concussion and Brain Injury Center; an interdisciplinary clinic that is nationally recognized for comprehensive patient care.
 Since 2009, the Center has treated thousands of individuals suffering from traumatic brain injury due to sports, accidents, and domestic violence.
 He is also the director…MORE

 Brandon Belt, Professional Baseball Player, San Francisco Giants